radiantlogic-v8/documentation-new/documentation/sys-admin-guide-rebuild/06-security.md

 1. In the Main Control Panel, navigate to Settings > Security > DoS Filter.
 The DoS Filter page is displayed.

-1. Make changes to the following settings as required.
+1. Make changes to the following settings as required and click **Save**.

  - Click Enable DoS Filter.
  - Max Requests per Second per Connection – The maximum number of requests from a connection per second.
 Requests above this limit will be delayed for processing and eventually dropped if they continue to accumulate.
 The default value is 25.